 While the first two bills centered around public health effort and individual benefits, the third bill, the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136), provided an unprecedented $2.2 trillion of emergency appropriations for businesses of all sizes and tax relief for individuals and businesses.
 It was signed into law on March 27, 2020.

 The CARES Act established several sources of business funding, including the Paycheck Protection Program (“PPP”). $349 billion was appropriated for the program, which was set to terminate on June 30, 2020.
 However, money ran out quickly.

-The most recent bill, the Paycheck Protection Program and Health Care Enhancement Act, was signed into law on April 24, 2020.
+The Paycheck Protection Program and Health Care Enhancement Act was signed into law on April 24, 2020.
 It provided an additional $484 billion in funding to replenish and supplement key CARES Act programs, including $321 billion for the PPP and $60 billion for small business disaster loans and grants.

 As the amount of bailout funding increases, so do opportunities for waste, fraud, and abuse.
 Overstretched oversight programs only magnify this possibility.
-That’s why the National Whistleblower Center is working to provide whistleblowers with the information and tools they need to report fraud, including access to qualified legal counsel.
+That’s why the National Whistleblower Center is working to provide whistleblowers with the information and tools they need to report fraud during the Covid-19 crisis, including access to qualified legal counsel.

-Below, we lay out the eligibility requirements for the current bailout programs, the oversight measures in place, and the resources available for would-be whistleblowers.
+Below, we lay out the eligibility requirements for the current and past bailout programs, the oversight measures in place, and the resources available for whistleblowers.